 Tax Tips For Divorcing Homeowners

 Another option is for one spouse to remain in the home to raise your children, then selling the home.
 To still get the tax benefits of ownership you will need an attorney to document that the home is still your primary residence for tax purposes.
-You and your spouse could also share the house, if you can handle the emotional stress of doing so.
+You and your spouse could also share the house if you can handle the emotional stress of doing so.

-If you and your spouse own rental properties, you should consult with your accountant to decide how to best handle your investments during divorce.
+If you and your spouse own rental properties, you should consult with your accountant to decide how to manage your investments during divorce best.
 Selling a vacation home is a similar situation, where you should talk with an accountant and possibly an attorney to understand your tax options.
 For these reasons knowing the best tax advice for divorcing couples is vital.
 Take a look at some of the most important considerations you should be thinking about when it comes to taxes and divorce.
 One of the real estate tax tips you should take to heart is how each of these options will impact you financially.

 Tax Benefits That Come From Owning A Home

 In most instances, owning a home can net you thousands of dollars in tax deductions.
 You can see a complete summary of the tax benefits of home ownership here.
-Some of these deductions include the capital gains deduction, which allows you to earn up to $250,000 on your own, or $500,000 as a married couple, tax free from the sale of your home.
+Some of these deductions include the capital gains deduction, which allows you to earn up to $250,000 on your own, or $500,000 as a married couple, tax-free from the sale of your home.
 Mortgage interest can also be deducted, up to $1 million worth.
 Discount points – which lower your interest rate on your loan – are also tax deductible.
 You can also deduct property taxes, which can amount to thousands of dollars a year depending on your area.

 If you have mortgage insurance, you can also deduct the cost of the insurance off of your tax bill.
 Some home improvements can add value to your final sale price, which carries additional tax benefits.
 Home equity loan interest can be deducted at the end of the year, as can your home office if you have one.
-Just keep in mind that the home office deduction does tend to get audited, so you should make sure you do actually conduct business from your home.
+Just keep in mind that the home office deduction does tend to get audited, so you should make sure you do conduct business from your home.

 Real Estate Capital Gains And Your Home

-The real estate capital gains tax law is one of the best tax breaks available to the average person.
+The real estate capital gains tax law one of the best tax breaks available to the average person.
 The current laws allow you to make up to $250,000 in profits from your home sale before you have to pay taxes.
 If you are married, you can make up to $500,000 before taxes are owed.
 Anything made over the limit is then taxed at 20%.
 So if you were to buy a home at $500,000, then sell it for $800,000 after living there for a while, you would make $300,000.
 As long as you are married, you would get the $300,000 profit free and clear.

 You do have to meet the requirements for the tax gains, including having the home you sell as your primary residence, not a vacation home or rental home.
 You will also want to be careful if your spouse has used the exclusion in the past two years – like selling a home before marrying you.
 It takes two full years before you can use the exclusion again, so you may want to wait on selling the home.
 There are some caveats, however, like if you are in the military or if your spouse passes away.
 Take a look at the article for all of the rest of the rules regarding the real estate capital gains tax law!
-You are guaranteed to see some excellent tax advice your were not aware of.
+You are guaranteed to see some excellent tax advice you were not aware of.

 How To Challenge High Property Taxes

 The first thing you can do is visit your local assessor and ask about how property taxes are determined and how an assessment can be appealed.
 You can also get the field card for your property, which contains details that you may be able to contest.
-A real estate agent may be able to help you gather evidence to prove that your home is only worth a certain amount, evidence you could you use to appeal your home’s assessment.
+A real estate agent may be able to help you gather evidence to prove that your home is only worth a certain amount, the evidence you could you use to appeal your home’s assessment.
 Keep in mind that there are deadlines in many areas for when you can challenge an assessment.
 Make sure to get your appeal in before the deadline if you want to make a change.

 Tax Deductions When Purchasing A Home

 One of the biggest differences between owning a home and renting one is the allowable home buying tax deductions you can take advantage of.
 There are a lot of options for deductions in a home purchase.
 You can deduct the cost of mortgage points – which allow you to lower your overall interest rate.
 You can also deduct your prorated mortgage interest and your prorated real estate taxes.
-If you take out a construction loan to build a new home, you can deduct the interest from the loan as long as the home is your primary residence.
+If you take out a construction loan to build a new home, you can deduct the interest on the loan as long as the home is your primary residence.

 If you have a mortgage where prepayment carries penalties, you can deduct the penalties once you pay off the loan early.
 Mortgage insurance can also be deducted, as can your mortgage interest for loans up to $1 million if you are married and filing jointly.
 If you use a home equity line of credit to purchase something, you can also deduct the interest from the 2nd mortgage as well.